21 Feb 10 Ways to Improve Family Nutrition

 8. Aim to eat foods in their whole forms.

 When we eat food we strive to get them in as close to their natural form as possible.
 Whole foods such as vegetables, fruits, whole grains, nuts, and legumes — retain their fiber as well as the whole portfolio of beneficial phytonutrients that are often lost when processed.
 Sign up for a Community Supported Agriculture (CSA) basket!
-This is a great way to get in season produce, and branch out to foods that you might not otherwise try.
+This is a great way to get in season produce, and branch to out to foods that you might not otherwise try.

 9. Go organic when you can.